rawxbee/neopets-scripts/README.md

 # extra-neoboard-smilies.js
 Adds the entire library of smilies to the neoboards.
 Hover over one of the six smilies at the top to access each category.

+Jiggle fix: add this line of code to your choice of css altering extension

+`
+.topicReplyIcons {
+  margin-left: 40px;
+}
+`

 <img src="https://i.imgur.com/roIakGb.png">

 <img src="https://i.imgur.com/BCimkff.png">